 Short-term forecasting refers to forecasts for a couple of months to up to a year.
 These forecasts are usually based on the workforce’s knowledge and experience.
 For instance, short term forecast reports can help organizations fine-tune pricing and distribution policies.

 Long-term forecasting encompasses forecasts for periods of several years.
 They can take into account future fluctuations, up to 10 years from the moment of forecasting.
 These forecasts are based on analysis and statistical models, and they can help businesses plan the launch of a new product, penetrate a new market or business expansion.
+In some cases, it needs to be for example getting millennial travel statistics to help you understand that segment better.

 Forecasting for very long periods refers to forecasts for periods of more than a decade.
 These forecasts can have different objectives ranging from determining economic development to population growth.